Low copy repeats

-Low copy repeats (LCRs), also known as segmental duplications (SDs), are DNA sequences present in multiple locations within a genome that share high levels of sequence identity.
+Low copy repeats (LCRs), also known as segmental duplications (SDs), or duplicons, are DNA sequences present in multiple locations within a genome that share high levels of sequence identity.

 Repeats

 The repeats, or duplications, are typically 10–300 kb in length, and bear greater than 95% sequence identity.
 Though rare in most mammals, LCRs comprise a large portion of the human genome owing to a significant expansion during primate evolution.
 In humans, chromosomes Y and 22 have the greatest proportion of SDs: 50.4% and 11.9% respectively.
+SRGAP2 is an SD.

 Misalignment of LCRs during non-allelic homologous recombination (NAHR) is an important mechanism underlying the chromosomal microdeletion disorders as well as their reciprocal duplication partners.
 Many LCRs are concentrated in "hotspots", such as the 17p11-12 region, 27% of which is composed of LCR sequence.
 NAHR and non-homologous end joining (NHEJ) within this region are responsible for a wide range of disorders, including Charcot–Marie–Tooth syndrome type 1A, hereditary neuropathy with liability to pressure palsies, Smith–Magenis syndrome, and Potocki–Lupski syndrome.